Sun694/EMolCombiner/README.md

 # EMolCombiner
  A fragment-based molecule generation tool for drug discovery

-EMolCombiner offers a fast way to generate molecules with more control than other similar tools.
+Piggybacking off EMolFrag, EMolCombiner offers a fast way to generate molecules with more control than other similar tools.
 Written in Python, the code is easy to modify for your purposes, yet fast, due to RDKITs' C++ backend.

 ## Getting Started